Zeotter105/elevenlabs-agent-briefings/README.md

 - **Delivery via WhatsApp** rather than a manually-played file, so briefings land where agents already are.
-- **Extending the same mechanic upward**: a GM's weekly written update to a regional team, turned into a short multilingual voice briefing pushed to the team — the same "operating rhythm on voice" idea, aimed at leadership coordination rather than agent activation.
+- **Extending the same mechanic upward**: a GM's weekly written update to a regional team, turned into a short multilingual voice briefing pushed to the team: the same "operating rhythm on voice" idea, aimed at leadership coordination rather than agent activation.
-- **Agent voice-note replies flowing back up** — closing the loop so the operating rhythm runs in both directions.
+- **Agent voice-note replies flowing back up**: closing the loop so the operating rhythm runs in both directions.

 ## Why I built this

-I'm exploring the Chief of Staff, APAC role at ElevenLabs, and I didn't want to apply on enthusiasm alone.
-This is a genuine (if small) attempt to think the way I'd want to think in that role: start from a real operating problem I already own, and ask what ElevenLabs' actual product stack would change about it.
+For fun!
+To practice building apps and getting familiar with ElevenLabs.
+Turns out that it might be actually useful.

 ## Setup